polyfy/polylith/readme.md

                   :extra-deps {}}}}
 ```

-This config file follows the same structure as the component equivalent,
-and will soon be needed when we create a project that includes it.
+This config file is identical to the `user` config file, and will soon be needed when we create a project that includes it.

 The next thing we want to do is to build an artifact that will turn the code into something useful, a command line tool.
 To do that, we need to start by creating a project.